 This file photo shows stacks of import-export cargo containers at a port in Incheon, west of Seoul.
 (Yonhap)

-The volume of container cargo processed at South Korea's seaports rose 1.3 percent on-year in the first quarter of 2021 as global trade continued to recover from economic jitters sparked by the new coronavirus pandemic, the country's oceans ministry said Thursday.
+The volume of container cargo processed at South Korea's seaports rose 5.7 percent on-year in April amid hope for global recovery from the economic fallout of the new coronavirus pandemic, the country's oceans ministry said Sunday.

-Container cargo processed at the seaports reached 7.29 million twenty-foot-equivalent units (TEUs) in the January-March period, rising from the previous year's 7.19 TEUs, according to the Ministry of Oceans and Fisheries.
+Container cargo processed at the seaports reached 2.58 million twenty-foot-equivalent units (TEUs) in April, compared with 2.44 million TEUs, according to the Ministry of Oceans and Fisheries.

-Processed export-import cargo jumped 4.5 percent on-year to reach 4.24 million TEUs in the first quarter.
-The ministry attributed the growth to stronger trade with China and Canada.
+Processed export-import container cargo jumped 6.3 percent on-year to reach 1.48 million TEUs in April on the back of improved trade with the United States.

 Export cargo jumped 8 percent to 720,000 TEUs, and imports also advanced 4.8 percent to 760,000 TEUs.